 Jobber (2004) believes that inseparability between production and consumption gives an opportunity to the service provider to increase both productivity and service quality.
 For example, self-service petrol stations improve productivity per employee and reduce customer waiting time.

 3.2.3 Yield Management

 Balancing supply and demand is a key determinant of productivity.
 For example, hotels that remain half full display low productivity.
 By smoothing demand or increasing the flexibility of service supply, managers can achieve both productivity and service quality.
 Lovelock and Wirtz (2000) describe yield management as controlling customer demand through the use of variable pricing and capacity management to enhance profitability.
 Most of this work is mathematical and technical instead of managerial.
 Yield management is important to both traditional and modern service business models.
-Effective use of strategic levers of pricing mix can help capacity-limited organizations to be more profitable by effectively utilizing their resources.
+Effective use of strategic levers of pricing mix can help capacity-limited organisations to be more profitable by effectively utilising their resources.

 3.3 Service Quality Management